 - occupational health questionnaire

-- references are sought and validated by a phone call
+- references validation by phone call

 - enhanced disclosure and barring check.

 CSA experience and qualifications

 The Children's Trust has its own training team which offers a wide range of study days and courses and qualifications to support the staff.
 Staff complete the induction training programme which meets Skills for Care standards.
 Following 6 months of probation and successful completion of their competency package, care staff will have achieved RQF Level 2 in clinical skills.